Festive Napkins and Place Mats

-Decorate your holiday table with a set of festive hand-embroidered linens with whimsical pom-pom trim.
-Make these lovely napkins and place mats with neat mitered corners and a delicate scattering of snowflakes around the border.
+Decorate your holiday table with a set of hand-embroidered linens with whimsical pom-pom trim.
+Make these festive napkins and place mats with neat mitered corners and a delicate scattering of snowflakes around the border.

 Fabric and trim